ash30/Blog/content/posts/2024/project-update-freeswitch-rust-creating-mods.md

 +++
-title = "Basic Freeswitch mod with Rust" date = 2024-11-09T23:40:03Z images = []
+title = "Basic Freeswitch mod with Rust" date = 2025-01-03T23:40:03Z images = []
 tags = ["rust", "voip"]
 categories = []
 draft = true
 +++

-As I said in a previous [article]({{< ref "/posts/2024/freeswitch_rust.md" >}} "freeswitch_rust.md"), its my belief that the VOIP industry is a great fit for Rust so I've been working on a set of safe bindings for the freeswitch api, something that would allow people to 'fearlessly' extend freeswitch...
+As I said in a previous [article]({{< ref "/posts/2024/freeswitch_rust.md" >}} "freeswitch_rust.md"), it's my belief that the VOIP industry is a great fit for Rust so I've been working on a set of safe bindings for the freeswitch api, something that would allow people to 'fearlessly' extend freeswitch...
 Its early days, but in the interest of self documentation and holding myself to account, I'm writing this article to explain my initial design experiments.
-Enough talking then, lets show you code!
+Enough talking then, let's show you code!

 ##  Classic Implementation
 ```c